Powder coating removal process++++

-But lately we can not keep up, the oven takes too long.
-I heard that there's a machine out there that uses hot sand to strip away the paint ... those anyone know what is it called?
+But lately we cannot keep up, the oven takes too long.
+I heard that there's a machine out there that uses hot sand to strip away the paint ... does anyone know what is it called?
 Or if that machine even exists?

 - Hartford, Wisconsin